mantczakaus/ont_amplicon/README.md

    - **test** is a field specific to NAQS LIMS (optional)
    - **method** is a field specific to NAQS LIMS (optional)

-  To specify parameters, we recommend that you use a parameter file.
-Please refer to this document for additional information on how to pass parameters and how parameter passing priority works (https://software.pixelgen.com/nf-core-pixelator/1.3.x/usage/passing-parameters/).

-  For the fastq files path, the pipeline can process 1) multiple fastq.gz files per sample located within one folder (default) or 2) a single fastq.gz file per sample.
+  For the **fastq files path**, the pipeline can process 1) multiple fastq.gz files per sample located within one folder (default) or 2) a single fastq.gz file per sample.
   If there are **multiple fastq.gz files per sample**, their full path can be specified on one line using **an asterisk (i.e. *fastq.gz)** and you will need to specify the parameter ```--merge``` in the parameter file (default setting).
-  See an example of an index.csv file for 2 MTDT samples:
+  See an example of an index.csv file for 3 MTDT samples:
   ```
   sampleid,fastq_path,target_organism,target_gene,target_size
   VE24-1279_COI,/work/tests/mtdt_data/barcode01_VE24-1279_COI/*fastq.gz,drosophilidae,COI,711,GGTCAACAAATCATAAAGATATTGG,ATTTTTTGGTCACCCTGAAGTTTA